Learn together to transform community

 I specialize in integration and coherence — helping schools see the throughlines in their practices, designing frameworks that make learning and thinking visible, and translating complexity into shared mental models.

-I don't make polished PD decks.
+I don't rely on polished PD decks.
 I hold space and presence, because that is where real learning happens.

 My role is to stay with you until you can breathe again.